warrenau/OSTR-CONSTELATION/Documentation/sim-status.md

 - 130 nodes was not enough, trying 140 nodes. (there are more error messages at the end of the output file now, so hopefully we are getting closer.)
 - 140 nodes was not enough, trying 150 nodes.
 - 150 nodes was not enough, trying 160 nodes.
+- 160 nodes was not enough, trying 170 nodes.

 ### STAR-CCM+ Model